-When I started down the sourdough path last year I had visions of turning out great breads on a weekly basis using just the wild yeast that hovers around us (this, by the way, completely freaks my daughter out- she’s always asking about how that works and if we’re “killing” them when we cook the bread.
+When I started down the sourdough path I had visions of turning out great breads on a weekly basis using just the wild yeast that hovers around us.
+This, by the way, completely freaks my daughter out- she’s always asking about how that works and if we’re “killing” them when we cook the bread.
 My answer?
-I don’t really get how it works, either, I just go with it).
+I don’t really get how it works, either, I just go with it.

-- After many failed attempts (read: brick-like loaves), sourdough will not keep our family in sandwich bread.
-Our 100% whole wheat sandwich bread provides our family with loaves that are soft enough for sandwiches with minimal time output.
-(EXCITING UPDATE: I use this soft sourdough sandwich bread from my friend, Gina, that is wonderful and has replaced our yeast-based sandwich bread – it IS possible, so keep trying!)
+- After many failed attempts (read: brick-like loaves), a sourdough sandwich bread like our 100% whole wheat sandwich bread has eluded me.
+(EXCITING UPDATE: I found this soft sourdough sandwich bread from my friend, Gina, that is a wonderful sandwich bread!)

-- There are some sourdough recipes that just. don’t. work.
+- There are some recipes that just. don’t. work. with sourdough.
 Sourdough pitas?
 Ugh- awful.
 Sourdough tortillas?
 Even worse.
-(Sadly, no update here – I haven’t found any recipes that have worked for us…sigh).

-- Sometimes weeks will go by where I haven’t even thought about sourdough or the starter languishing in my fridge… (update: this is a constant, though, and the reason why these tips are still relevant)
+- Sometimes weeks will go by where I haven’t even thought about sourdough or the starter languishing in my fridge.

 1. Use an online guide to grow a starter.
-I made my original starter over a year ago by following the steps outlined at Heavenly Homemakers.
+I made my original starter using these steps.
 It took 7 days and worked perfectly.
 I’ve read that some people have trouble and resort to buying starter, but at $10 bucks a pop, I’d try these steps an awful lot of times before buying anything.

 2. Don’t try to make bread with it right away.
-No matter if it looks bubbly to you, it needs to be fed and grow for months, actually, before it will be strong enough to raise a loaf.
-Make things like waffles, crackers or even English muffins to grow the strength of your starter before trying a bread recipe.
+No matter if it looks bubbly to you, it needs to be fed and grow for months, actually, before it will be strong enough to raise a loaf (the key is if it doubles in size after feeding).
+Make things like waffles, crackers or even English muffins to use your starter as it’s growing before trying a bread recipe.

 4. Surprise!
 It doesn’t die easily.
 Fish it out from the back of the fridge, dump it into a clean bowl and feed it with 1/2 c. flour and 1/2 c. warm water.
 The blackish water that forms on the top is normal and called the “hooch,” and wet starters will have more of this.
+You can pour it off, though some stir it in.
 If little white things are floating in it, it’s just particles from the starter – I’ve never had mold form.
 One time it had been almost a month (I think around the holidays) and I really thought I’d killed it, but I saw bubbles 12 hours after one feeding, so I fed it twice more (over the course of three days) and put it back in the fridge.
 Voila!
 Wonderful starter again.

 5. Don’t throw away starter.
 Many sourdough guides say to throw away almost all the starter and feed only the 1/4 cup or so that remains.
 I suppose I don’t need to tell you that I would NEVER do this- there’s no way I could throw away perfectly good food (or potential food).
 And I’m here to say you don’t have to!
 Just plan to use some of it in a recipe, and feed the rest.
 But if you don’t have time to make anything- go ahead and feed all the starter without taking any out.
-It’s OK, it works, I’ve done it many times and I’ve kept it alive for more than a year (update: more than two years!).
-No way am I goin’ to all this effort and then throw the stuff away.
-No way (gee- you don’t think I have any real feelings on this subject, do you?).
+It’s OK, it works, I’ve done it many times and I’ve kept it alive for years.
+No way am I going to all this effort and then throw the stuff away.